 It wasn’t until a friend of mine came out as asexual that I began looking into the different types of sexual orientation.
 I realized there was so much more than straight, gay, bi, and asexual.
 People can be attracted to all genders, multiple genders, or only people they know very well.
 It wasn’t long before I realized the same could be applied to romantic orientation.
 When I first read the phrase “biromantic heterosexual” I remember thinking, “That’s it!
 That’s me!”

 After realizing this about myself, I looked more and more into different types of attraction.
 There are so many different forms of orientation.
+As modern society opens up to the many complex expressions of love and relating, so too can individuals in their own dating experiences and relationships.

 Here is a non-exhaustive list of types of attractions provided by the LGBT Center at UNC-Chapel Hill: